jmfayard/des-vies-de-devs/LinkedIn Trap.md

 ## Microsoft

-When I was young, I was immature, believe it or not, and I thought that Microsoft was full of crap.
+When I was young, I was immature, believe it or not, and I thought that Microsoft was full of bullshit.
-There were lonely voices like Joel Spolsky who tried to warn me than no, Microsoft was in fact a top tier company.
+There were lonely voices like Joel Spolsky who tried to warn people like me that no, Microsoft was in fact a top tier tech company.
 Granted, many things were not optimal back then.
 As it turns out, building a whole operating system with all its components is very hard.
-And with the benefits of the hinsight, no shit sherlock.
+And with the benefits of that hinsight, no shit sherlock.
 But time passed, and we all moved on.

 🪤🪤🪤🪤🪤